|

 foam block.

-The image on the right shows the interior of a crypto heart of an
+The image on the right shows the interior of the crypto heart of an

 Aroflex-derivative based on a series of OQ4407 chips.